Intervention/docs/imagehash/beta/api/hash.md

 > public Hash::toBytes(): string

-Get the raw byte string representation of the hash.
-This is the internal storage format.
+Get the raw byte string.
+This is how the hash is stored internally.

 #### Example